liaminventions/liaminventions/README.md

 I've got an update channel, where I will post the videos that go in my blog.

-I make msuic as well, check out my music channel.
+I make music as well, check out my music channel.

 __________________________________________________